NathanDuran/CAMS-Dialogue-Annotation/schema.md

 **Example:**

-S: “Do you know where to find ink saving?”
+S: “Do you know where to find the ink cartridge?”

-A: “ehm... oh I think to the left of the ink cartridge”
+A: “Oh I think to the left of the paper.”

-S: “ehm... no”
+S: “Uh... no.”

 ### correction